FormidableLabs/inspectpack-duplicates-blog-examples/README.md

 - `new-webpack`
     - `new-npm-flattened`
+    - `new-npm-flattened-identical`: Flattened, but different packages have identical files that webpack may be able to collapse
     - `new-npm-unflattened`: Same versions of a lib cannot be flattened
     - `old-npm`
 - `old-webpack`
     - `new-npm-flattened`
+    - `new-npm-flattened-identical`
     - `new-npm-unflattened`
     - `old-npm`